Skip to main content

 Concurrency

 Concurrent request handling scales with the deployment tier.
 Self-hosted tenants control their own concurrency envelope inside their VPC.
-Managed-tier concurrency targets are published in the integration runbook shared with early-access partners.
+Managed-tier concurrency targets are published in the integration runbook shared with customers.

 Reliability posture

-Target uptime SLA, incident communication path, and data-pipeline durability commitments are documented in the Master Service Agreement issued with the early-access partnership.
+Target uptime SLA, incident communication path, and data-pipeline durability commitments are documented in the Master Service Agreement issued to each customer.
 Not a marketing claim — a contractual one.

 The posture above is design intent.
 The integration reality for a partner looks like this.